theo-dev-bo/azure-pipeline-html-reports/README.md

-# azure-pipeline-html-reports
+# Html Reports (BlakYaks.azure-pipeline-html-reports)

 An Azure DevOps extension that provides a task for publishing report in a HTML format and embeds it into a Build and Release pages.

-## Extension
+## Using the extension

-In order to see report on tab one must first use `Publish HTML Report` task.
-This is supporting task which makes html tab visible.
+In order to see a report tab you must use the  `Publish HTML Report` task.
+This is a supporting task which adds HTML output from the build pipeline(s) for viewing.

-This task takes one parameter - required `reportDir` which is a path to report directory.
-The optional `tabName` parameter may also be supplied to configure the name of the tab displayed within the Azure DevOps UI.
+The task takes one mandatory parameter `reportDir` which should reference the HTML filename to be published.
+The optional `tabName` parameter may also be supplied to configure the name of the tab displayed under `Reports` in the Azure DevOps UI.

 ### Example YAML setup